Sale is Ending soon!

 This means, on the one hand, that the coffee bushes are exposed to the blazing sun and, on the other hand, that the soil is leached out very quickly.

-Large plantations may be economical, but they are not the best choice for coffee, the environment and social conscience.
+Large plantations may be economical, but they are not the best choice for coffee, the environment, or social conscience.

 Other Factors that affect the Taste of Coffee